 definition, SIDS is considered the cause of a baby's death only when the death

 remains unexplained, even after a thorough investigation.

-  SIDS is also known as sudden infant
+SIDS is also known as sudden unexpected infant death (SUID).

 Placing babies on their backs when putting them down to sleep